 - Dispute liability for the fine in writing;

-- Let the Road Transport Authority know that someone else was driving by completing an infringement notice;
+- Let the Road Transport Authority know that someone else committed the offence by completing an infringement notice declaration;

 - Apply to pay the fine by installments through an infringement notice management plan (INMP);

-- Apply to participate in a work and development program (WDP) instead of paying the fine;
+- Apply to participate in a community work or development program instead of paying the fine;

 - Ask for the fine to be withdrawn;